bibleup/docs/docs/guide/options.md

 <p class="bu-ignore">John 3:16</p>
 ```

-::: warning NOTE:
+::: info NOTE:
 - Apart from the defaults, BibleUp internally ignores some other elements like `INPUT`, `TEXTAREA` and `SVG`.
 These are elements that should be ignored as expected.
 - The descendants of any ignored element will be ignored also.
-It doesn't matter how deeply nested the element is, all contents inside it will be ignored.
+It doesn't matter how deeply nested the element is, all its content will be ignored.
 :::

 ## `bu_allow`

 **Default:** `{}` <br>
-Since BibleUp ignores bible references on certain elements by default, this option allows BibleUp to permit listed elements.
+Since BibleUp ignores Bible references on certain elements by default, this option allows BibleUp to permit listed elements.
 It overrides `bu-ignore`.

 ```js
 // allow references on h4 and h5 tags